kernelci/lava-docker/README.md

       ser2net_options:	(optional) A list of ser2net options to add
         - option1
         - option2
-      use_screen: 	True/False (Use screen via ssh instead of ser2net)
     connection_command: A command to be ran for getting a serial console
     pdu_generic:
       hard_reset_command: commandline to reset the board